This is a beautifully loaded question — the kind that sounds simple until you tug on it and realize it’s actually a philosophical trapdoor.

 1. Every generation rewrites its past to explain its present.

 What we choose to remember — and what we quietly let fade — becomes the moral vocabulary of the future.
-The Founders did it.
-Lincoln did it.
-We do it now.

 So the “history of History” is really the story of how each era reinterprets the same events to answer new questions.